Periodic trivial extension algebras and fractionally Calabi-Yau algebras: Introduction

-The purpose of this paper is to study periodicity and twisted periodicity of the trivial extension algebra $T(A)$ and relate it to homological properties of the algebra $A$.
-We will give a complete answer to Question~\ref{periodicityquestion} in this vein for $B=T(A)$ and also, as an application, a large number of new examples of periodic algebras -- including many of wild representation type.
-More generally, we consider orbit algebras $\widehat{A}/G$ of the repetitive category $\widehat{A}$ of a finite-dimensional algebra $A$, which is a central construction in the representation theory of self-injective algebras (see e.g.\ \cite{Sk,SY1,SY3,ES}).
-The trivial extension $T(A)$ is obtained in this way by letting $G$ be the cyclic group generated by the Nakayama automorphism $\nu_{\widehat{A}}$ of $\widehat{A}$.
-In Section~\ref{section:selfinjective}, we extend our answer to Question~\ref{periodicityquestion} to a large class of such orbit algebras.
+The purpose of this paper is to study periodicity and twisted periodicity of the trivial extension algebra $T(A)$, including Problem~\ref{periodicityquestion} and Question~\ref{conj:periodicity}, and relate it to homological properties of the algebra $A$.
+We will give a complete solution to Problem~\ref{periodicityquestion} in this vein for $B=T(A)$.
+As an application, we give a large number of new examples of periodic algebras, including many of wild representation type.
+In Section~\ref{section:selfinjective}, we extend our solution to a large class of self-injective algebras given by the repetitive category \ \cite{Sk,SY1,SY3,ES}.

-For a finite-dimensional algebra $A$ of finite global dimension, the bounded derived category $\Db(\mod A)$ has a Serre functor $\nu$ (given in \eqref{define nu} below).
-Such an algebra $A$ is said to be \emph{fractionally Calabi--Yau} if there exist integers $\ell>0$, $m$ such that $\nu^\ell$ and $[m]$ are isomorphic as functors on $\Db(\mod A)$.
-In this case, $A$ is called $\frac{m}{\ell}$-Calabi--Yau \cite[\S18.6]{Ye}.
-For example, the path algebra of a Dynkin quiver with Coxeter number $h$ is $\frac{h-2}{h}$-Calabi--Yau \cite{MY} -- see Theorem~\ref{Dynkin is CY} for a more precise statement.
+To explain our solution to Problem~\ref{periodicityquestion}, recall that the bounded derived category $\Db(\mod A)$ of a finite-dimensional algebra $A$ of finite global dimension has a Serre functor $\nu$, see \eqref{define nu} below.
+Such an algebra $A$ is said to be \emph{fractionally Calabi--Yau} (also \emph{$\frac{m}{\ell}$-Calabi--Yau}) if there exist integers $\ell>0$ and $m$ such that $\nu^\ell$ and $[m]$ are isomorphic as functors on $\Db(\mod A)$ \cite[\S18.6]{Ye}.
+For example, the path algebra of a Dynkin quiver is $\frac{h-2}{h}$-Calabi--Yau, where $h$ is the Coxeter number \cite{MY} -- see Theorem~\ref{Dynkin is CY} for a more precise statement.
 There is also a weaker notion of \emph{twisted} fractionally Calabi--Yau, in which the defining isomorphism of functors is taken up to a twist by an algebra automorphism.
-There are many important examples of fractionally Calabi--Yau and twisted fractionally Calabi--Yau algebras.
-In \cite{Gra,HI,Lad,R,Y} one can find examples in representation theory and cluster tilting theory, and in \cite{GL,KLM,FK,K,HIMO} examples in algebraic geometry.
-They play important roles in various areas, e.g. integrable systems \cite{K3,IIKNS}, Hochschild cohomology \cite{Per} and mathematical physics \cite{CaCe}.
+There are many important examples of (twisted) fractionally Calabi--Yau algebras, in representation theory \cite{Gra,HI,Lad,R,Y} as well as in algebraic geometry \cite{GL,KLM,FK,K,HIMO}.
+They play important roles in various areas, e.g., integrable systems \cite{K3,IIKNS}, Hochschild cohomology \cite{Per} and mathematical physics \cite{CaCe}.